 7. Extreme Planks

-For this exercise, you will need to put your BOSU ball on the floor with the flat side facing up.
-You will also need a stability ball which should be placed approximately four feet from the BOSU ball.
+You will need to put your BOSU ball on the floor with the flat side facing up for this exercise.
+You will also need to place a stability ball approximately four feet from the BOSU ball.

 Place your forearms on the BOSU ball and your feet on the stability ball.